How To Care For Your Teeth During Cold & Flu Season

 Unfortunately, bacteria love a dry mouth and will happily set up camp on your tongue and in between your teeth without the flow of saliva to move them along.

-A second aspect to consider where water is concerned is taking cough syrups - these tend to be very high in sugar).
-We recommend rinsing your mouth with water after using cough syrups to mitigate the sugar's effects on your enamel.
+A second aspect to consider where water is concerned is taking cough syrups (which tend to be very high in sugar).
+We recommend rinsing your mouth with water after using cough syrups to mitigate the sugar's harmful effects on your enamel.

 Wait to brush after vomiting